cvitacek/AzureMapDrawingTool/README.md

 # AzureMapDrawingTool
-An Azure Map PCF Control that allows for drawing or importing GeoJson shapes.
+A PowerApps PCF control that displays Azure Map and allows for users to access drawing tools to create shapes, lines and, point objects.